-In social functions, I always get asked about the new Medicaid nursing home qualifications.
+In social functions, I always get asked about the new Medicaid nursing home qualifications and how do I hide my assets from Medicaid.
 Seniors become very anxious about having to spend-down their assets with no cap on the amount that they can keep.
 This unlimited drain on their funds is of major concern to the healthy spouse, and because the sick spouse can’t do anything about getting sick, they become more and more depressed.

 These folks are of the World War II generation and the market crash of 1929 mentality.
 If you don’t have the cash you don’t buy it.
 Most of them got a credit card only because they had to pay their prescriptions over the mail.